Scroll Down Icon

 Title Picks Barn Building Cost 1961

-Pilton).
-As tenant farmers, they had this concrete framed 'Dutch Barn' built by Atcost - see the quotation documentation.
+Messrs.
+W. Pick & Sons - Lyndon tenant farmers at the time, had this concrete framed 'Dutch Barn' built by Atcost - see the photographed quotation documents.

 Atcost Dutch Barn 1961 Quote - Picks Barn